jemercie/ft_nm/notions.md

 Specifies the alignment requirement for the segment

-## Sections
+### Sections

-defined by a section header.
-Sections headers are in an array called the section header table specified in the ELF header (**e_shoff**), it also specifies the size of each program header entry (**e_shentsize**) and the numbre of entries (**e_shnum**)
+Defined by a *section header*.
+Sections headers are in an array called the *section header table* specified in the ELF header (**e_shoff**), it also specifies the size of each program header entry (**e_shentsize**) and the numbre of entries (**e_shnum**)

-they are used only duriong linking and by tools such as debuggers.
+They are used only during linking and by tools such as debuggers.
 During execution and also when reverse engeineering, only the segments count.

-we can test it : use sstrip to remove all sections from an executable and use readelf --sections.
+We can  use sstrip to remove all sections from an executable and use readelf --sections.
  It prints an error but our executable still runs just fine

+#### section header

 ```
 typedef struct elf64_shdr {